-We’ve gathered the most effective tools your organization can use to implement improvement initiatives.
-While each has its advantages, no single one outweighs the power of an integrated continuous improvement platform.
+We’ve gathered the most effective tools your team can use to implement improvement initiatives.
+While each has its advantages, all can be amplified with an integrated real-time learning platform.

-Continuous improvement initiatives aim to fine-tune processes with the goal of reducing waste.
+Continuous improvement initiatives aim to fine-tune processes with the goal of improved results.
 They can lead to competitive growth, improve organizational culture, build a more engaged workforce, improve productivity and quality, and increase ROI.
-At Shamaym, we think of continuous improvement as a culture of sustained development that, with the right tools, can help any organization learn and grow.
+At Shamaym, we think of continuous improvement as a process of sustained development that, with the right tools, can help any team and organization learn and grow.

 We’ve gathered some of the top continuous improvement tools here.
-In our humble opinion, though, the best thing you can do to improve and learn as an organization is to instill a continuous improvement culture that is embedded into your existing workflow (keep reading to find out how!).
+In our humble opinion, though, the best thing you can do to improve and learn as an organization is to embed continuous improvement into your existing workflow (keep reading to find out how!).

 Continuous improvement tools to identify problems